 The role of a guardian depends on the disabled person:

 There are also divisions for the amount of freedom given to the guardian.
 The court reviews the decision-making capabilities of the disabled person and makes a decision to appoint the guardian as one of these types:

 Occasionally a judge will appoint a temporary guardian, which is undertaken during after the petition for guardianship is filed and ends once the guardian has been appointed.

 The first step to obtaining a guardianship is to file a petition in court.
 The petition will have basic information, such as name, date of birth, and address of the individual who is believed to need the guardianship.
 The petition also needs to include information from a doctor on the person’s physical and mental well-being and their ability to make decisions.
 That information is crucial because the court will need to know what state the individual is in to determine the right type of guardianship.

 Once the petition has been filed, the person who is alleged to be disabled, known as the respondent, needs to be served with a court summons and copy of the petition.
 Next, a hearing date is set.
 At the hearing the respondent may have an attorney, a jury trial, and present evidence and witnesses if they wish.
 The hearing will consist of evidence presented about the respondent’s capabilities, living situation, financial information, etc. The court reviews all the information presented and makes a recommendation on a guardianship.

-If you need assistance obtaining guardianship for an individual, the attorneys at Mevorah Law Offices, LLC can help you with your case.
-Contact our skilled DuPage County family lawyers at Mevorah Law Offices, LLC for a free initial consultation today.
+If you need assistance obtaining guardianship for an individual, the attorneys at Mevorah & Giglio Law Offices can help you with your case.
+Contact our skilled DuPage County family lawyers at Mevorah & Giglio Law Offices for a free initial consultation today.

 Our practice is focused on meeting your needs with flexible hours and locations to serve you: